Application is currently closed. Please check back later.

 The Public Affairs Section of U.S. Mission Ghana is pleased to announce the annual call for the Fulbright Foreign Student Program applications for the 2024/2025 academic year.

 The Fulbright Foreign Student Program is funded by the U.S. Department of State and administered by the Institute of International Education (IIE).

-In Ghana, the Fulbright Foreign Student Program (Fulbright FSP) focuses on the academic and professional development of staff, junior faculty, and administrators employed in the following types of institutions: tertiary, research, or government.
+In Ghana, the Fulbright Foreign Student Program (FSP) focuses on the academic and professional development of staff, junior faculty, and administrators employed in the following types of institutions: tertiary, research, or government.
 This includes and is not limited to junior faculty, research assistants, assistant lecturers, technicians supporting classroom instruction, administrators, researchers, and lecturers.
 The Fulbright FSP grants up to two years of funding toward a master’s or doctoral degree in the United States.

-- Employed at a tertiary, research, or governmental institution
+- Employed at a tertiary, research, or governmental institution.

 - Demonstrated leadership qualities

 - High motivation and serious commitment to completing the program and returning to Ghana to apply knowledge at home institution or other institutions in-country